Spaceless007/SEXP-Parser/README.md

 # Methodology

-The next subsections explains the process to develop the parser, starting by research and architecture, then completing the implmentation and documentation of the source code.
+The next subsections explains the process to develop the parser, starting by research and architecture, then completing the implementation and documentation of the source code.

 ## 1. Research

 Symbolic expressions are represented by binary trees.
 Because of this, I thought about implementing a tree for this parser.
 Thing is, the more I thought about it, the more it seemed overkill.
-Trees are usefull when we want to search en element,to reorganise the tree, to remove certain elements, and many other features.
+Trees are useful when we want to search en element,to reorganise the tree, to remove certain elements, and many other features.
 Since this project doesn't use these features, it was not considered necessary to implement a tree for the parser.

 ## 2. Architecture and implementation

-Considering the parser is not implemented with binary trees, there isn't a need to have an oriented-object source code since the SEXP-Parser only needed three main functionnalities: read .sexp files, parse the files and print the resulting s-expression.
+Considering the parser is not implemented with binary trees, there isn't a need to have an oriented-object source code since the SEXP-Parser only needed three main functionality: read .sexp files, parse the files and print the resulting s-expression.
 Hence, the project is a procedural C++ program with one main file, one other .cpp file (with it's corresponding .hpp file) containing the necessary functions and one CMakeList to build the project with CMake.

+The parser is implemented using strings to take advantage of their functions to parse the files.
+Since it is using strings, `iostream` seemed to be simpler to use.
+Even though compared to `cstdio` it is slower and takes more memory, it is not considered a problem since it is a simple and small program.

 ## 3. Documentation

 The documentation for the source files of the project is following the Doxygen standard.
-It takes avantages of the decorators (example: @param) to make it visually pleasing.
-Also, these decorators are supported in the CLion IDE, which can be really usefull since it is easier to see the description of the function, the parameters, the return value and much more.
+It takes advantages of the decorators (example: @param) to make it visually pleasing.
+Also, these decorators are supported in the CLion IDE, which can be really useful since it is easier to see the description of the function, the parameters, the return value and much more.

 # How to improve the project

-- It takes a lot of steps to cross-compile with CMake-GUI, which is why bash scripts for each usefull cases could be implemented to accelerate the cross compilation process.
+- It takes a lot of steps to cross-compile with CMake-GUI, which is why bash scripts for each useful cases could be implemented to accelerate the cross compilation process.
 - The parser doesn't implement the use of "", where it could be used to add elements with spaces inside their values
 - The print of s-expressions is not pretty, it could be prettier (for example, print it like a tree)
-- I mix C and C++ coding, so some parts of codes could be re-written to either have a full C code or C++ code.
 - Support special characters like "é" with the UTF-8 encoding

 # What I learned and difficulties encountered

 - This project was the first coding project I made from start to finish alone, setting up CMake, CLion, etc. Generally, I am aware of everything about a project from a high level, and I participate in details on certain aspects.
 But I rarely go through the hole process and every line of codes in details alone.
-Thereby, it helped me to bonify my knowledge on aspects I didn't go through in details on past projects, for example, how to compile the project with CMake or Makefile.
+Thereby, I learned on aspects I didn't go through in details on past projects, for example, how to compile the project with CMake or Makefile.
 - Learned a lot on everything about CMake and compilation in general.
 I had a vague idea how the compilation worked in the past, but now I understand it more clearly.
-- Since I didn't understand well enough CMake, the compilation process, the importance of toolchains, it took me a while to find the ressources and to understand how to cross-compile.
+- Since I didn't understand well enough CMake, the compilation process, the importance of toolchains, it took me a while to find the resources and to understand how to cross-compile.
 - I did not test the cross-compile builds for Raspberry Pi, Beagleboard and ARM qemu emulator since I didn't have a Pi or BB, and had limited access to a Linux computer.
 - I did not understand how to cross-compile for ARM qemu emulator.